-Even if there are merits on the application, unless a stay of execution has been obtained, by the time you are heard in the Chancery division, the practice will very likely have already died.
+Even if there were good merits on the application, unless a stay of execution has been obtained, by the time you are heard in the Chancery Division, the practice will very likely have died.

 As a legal challenge is unlikely to be commercial, early advice is key.

 Consequences of SRA Intervention

-Debts and Payments: The SRA is entitled to recover its costs upon intervention from those named in the notice (the firm, partners and former partners during the period in which the firm was in default with the SRA's regulatory arrangements) as a debt.
+Legal Costs: The SRA is entitled to recover its costs upon intervention from those named in the Intervention notice (typically the firm, partners and former partners during the period in which the firm was in default with the SRA's regulatory arrangements) as a debt.
 The SRA invariably instructs a firm of solicitors to act as its intervention agent.
 The agent’s costs are then passed on to you.
 These costs can be significant, in the tens, or even hundreds of thousands of pounds, depending upon the size of the undertaking.

-SDT Tribunal: Your conduct will almost invariably be referred to the Solicitors Disciplinary Tribunal.
+SDT : Your conduct will be referred to the Solicitors Disciplinary Tribunal.

-Insurance: Your professional indemnity insurer is likely to conduct its own investigation (as well as look closely at the SRA’s findings to determine whether it is able to decline cover.
+Professional Indemnity Insurance Coverage Investigation: Your professional indemnity insurer is likely to conduct its own investigation (as well as look closely at the SRA’s findings) to determine whether it is able to decline cover or otherwise seek reimbursement.

 Why choose us?

-Our many years of experience of representing firms and individual solicitors enables us to accurately assess the risk and give you the best advice on how to avoid it.
+Our many years of experience representing firms and individual solicitors enables us to accurately assess the risk and give you the best advice on how to avoid it.
 The SRA intervenes when it feels that it has no other option.
 We understand how to give the SRA different options.